-Traditionally, my dad would make a big batch of Pozole for New Years.
-So this time I decided I will be making this on New Year’s Day with faux chicken bites I found at an Asian market.
+Traditionally, my dad would make a big batch of menudo for New Years (we’re more of a menudo family than a pozole family).
+But this time I decided to make a Vegan Pozole for New Year’s Day with faux chicken bites I found at an Asian market.
 I also swung by Safeway to buy Gardein’s faux chicken as a back up.

 - oil for sauteing